Darshfb/awesomeqa/readme.md

 * Make your changes and submit a pull request.

 ## License
-* AwesomeQa is licensed under the MIT License.
+* AwesomeQa project is licensed under the MIT License.